GiridharRNair/cs4337project1/devlog.md

 ### October 23, 2025 9:03 PM

+#### Plan for This Session:
 I am going to implement the logic to prompt the user for an input expression and display the output.
+Need to build the REPL (Read-Eval-Print Loop) that handles:

+Prompting user with "> " in interactive mode
+Reading input lines
+Detecting "quit" command
+Displaying results with history IDs

+#### Work Notes:
-I added a simple REPL loop to read user input, tokenize it, and print the tokens for now.
+Added a simple REPL loop to read user input, tokenize it, and print the tokens for now.
+This is a starting point before full evaluation.

-I am going to create a comprehensive, organized test suite for this project.

-I realized that my logic for history involved mutable hash-based history.
-I switched to using an immutable list-based history.
+Important realization: my logic for history involved mutable hash-based history.
+This goes against the functional programming paradigm we should be using!
+I switched to using an immutable list-based history that gets passed as a parameter to the REPL function.
+Each successful evaluation cons-es the new result onto the history list.
 I also implemented logic to display the evaluated result of the prefix expression in the REPL loop with the history id.
+The format is: "id: result" where id starts at 1 and increments.

+#### Session Reflection:
+Good progress tonight.
+The REPL is working and I've made the important switch from mutable to immutable data structures for history.
+This is much more aligned with functional programming principles.

+Challenges:
+Initially used a hash table for history (bad for functional style) Had to think about how history IDs work - they're 1-based, and the list is in reverse order (most recent first) Needed to reverse the history list when looking up by ID

+The tokenize approach with regex is working but feels a bit un-functional.
+Might revisit this.

+Next session:
+Test thoroughly with complex expressions
+Add comprehensive test cases
+Ensure error handling is robust

-October 24, 2025 10:23 AM
+### October 24, 2025 10:23 AM

 Implemented batch-mode evaluation for prefix expressions.